Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: Introduction

 \begin{enumerate} \item We conduct a large-scale global measurement of IPv6 network peripheries across 73 regions and 164 major ISPs, identifying 281.9M active devices.
-To make Internet-scale probing over the sparse IPv6 address space practical, we introduce a Response-Guided Prefix Selection strategy that prioritizes high-value prefixes for efficient target discovery.
+To make Internet-scale probing over sparse IPv6 space practical, we introduce RGPS to prioritize high-value prefixes for efficient target discovery.

-\item We provide a comprehensive security analysis of the contemporary IPv6 periphery.
-Specifically, we characterize exposed services and associated software vulnerabilities, investigate unauthorized-access risks in LLM deployment tools using a Hierarchical LLM Exposure Verification (HLEV) framework, and revisit routing-loop vulnerabilities through large-scale ICMPv6 validation together with vendor-level analysis.
+\item We provide a comprehensive security analysis of the contemporary IPv6 periphery, covering exposed services, potential software vulnerabilities, an LLM deployment-tool case study using HLEV, and routing-loop vulnerabilities with ICMPv6 validation and vendor-level analysis.

-\item We build a scalable measurement and visualization platform that supports automated data collection, fingerprint analysis, storage, and real-time visualization for longitudinal IPv6 security studies.
-We will release the framework and dataset to facilitate continuous monitoring of IPv6 deployment trends and security posture. \end{enumerate}
+\item We build a scalable measurement and visualization platform for automated data collection, fingerprint analysis and longitudinal IPv6 security studies.
+If accepted, we will publicly release the framework and dataset to support reproducibility and continuous monitoring. \end{enumerate}